blizzhackers/kolbot-SoloPlay/README.md

 ![extract into](https://i.imgur.com/TcRmoRm.png)

 ## What is this?
-Kolbot-SoloPlay is a hands-off autoplay script to take any legacy diablo 2 character class from 1-99 using Kolbot.
-After easy set up, it will play all the way through the game and level towards an end-game build of your choosing (see **Available Characters and Builds**.
+SoloPlay is a Kolbot based autoplay system to level any legacy diablo 2 character class from 1-99.
+The goal of this project is to be the fastest and easiest leveling system there is.

-If you are enjoying my script consider supporting me at https://www.buymeacoffee.com/theBGuy
+If you are enjoying this project consider supporting me at https://www.buymeacoffee.com/theBGuy

 ## Statistics (will become filled out as data becomes available)
 | Level | Amazon | Sorceress | Necromancer | Paladin | Barbarian | Druid | Assassin |